 So, ’round 2pm, we had a group vote and the group voted to contact the chef to see if she was available to help us out that evening.
-Kattya said she’d send Ronny and Luis over to take care of us and Ronny cooked up the most amazing family style taco dinner I’ve ever had.
+Kattya said she’d send Ronny and Luis over to take care of us and Ronny cooked up the most amazing family-style taco dinner I’ve ever had.
 I’m not a betting girl but if I were to bet on the group’s favorite dinner of the week, it would be taco night.

 Finally, Luis, the bartender, came into our lives around day four.
 Kattya asked if we’d like his services and we said, “YES, PLEASE.
 A BARTENDER SOUNDS AMAZING”.
 And Luis showed up on day four and gave us a helping hand with drinks every day for the remainder of the trip.

 My personal review of the food was that it was average with some entrees tasting better (steak) than others (cordon bleu).
 For the price we paid ($20/person + food cost for dinner and $10/person + food cost for brekkie), the chef was worth the money.
-Kattya and her team are so wonderful and will bend over backwards to make their guests happy.
+Kattya and her team are so wonderful and will bend over backward to make their guests happy.

 If you are thinking of hiring Kattya, the big question is what to expect with the food cost.
-We found that food cost ranged from 85-100% of the service fee.
+We found that food costs ranged from 85-100% of the service fee.
 As an example, the service fee for dinner was $20/person so the food cost per person is $17-20.